 A new(ish) term saturates the climate change conversation: carbon footprint.
-A lot of us use this term regularly and with implied authority…but do we really know what we’re talking about?
-There are basics we’ve been taught to do – like replacing light bulbs with the energy-efficient models – but are they effective?
+A lot of us use this term regularly and with implied authority…but do we know what we’re talking about?
+There are the basics we’ve been taught to do – like replacing light bulbs with the energy-efficient models – but are they effective?
 Are we spending our efforts to reduce where we should, on reductions that will be the most efficient?

 The short answer is no. The slightly longer answer is…

 We can break energy consumption down into a few (very basic) categories: